haowang94/Red-Hat-AI-Innovation-Team.github.io/_posts/2025-02-17-r1-like-reasoning-update-3.md

 ## What Are "Reasoning" Models Really Doing?

-If you’ve spent enough time analyzing **R1's output traces**, as we have, you’ve probably noticed that its so-called **"reasoning"** often looks more like **a search process**.
+If you’ve spent enough time analyzing R1's output traces, as we have, you’ve probably noticed that its so-called **"reasoning"** often looks more like **a search process**.
 The model starts by generating an initial response, then critiques or evaluates its own draft, and if necessary, backtracks or restarts.
-This iterative **search process** continues until the model decides it has found the best answer to return.
+This iterative search process continues until the model decides it has found the best answer to return.

-Interestingly, if you apply **particle filtering**, you’ll see strikingly **similar patterns**, with some key differences.
+Interestingly, if you apply particle filtering, you’ll see strikingly similar patterns, with some differences.
 Our method starts by **generating multiple draft responses**, then uses a **PRM (preference ranking model) score** to evaluate and critique each partial draft.
 The promising responses continue, while weaker ones are eliminated, repeating until the model arrives at a final answer.

 This raises an intriguing question:
 **Is reasoning just a form of learned search?** 🤔